 Is generally MUCH easier to describe than the abuse that women in our community face.

 COVERT Abuse Includes:

 - Covert physical abuse, including physical harm that does not leave marks or is committed secretly

 The Media Enables Abuse – This is How

-“Most of the media is controlled by men, so they’re not going to be able to show [abuse] from a woman’s point of view, because firstly, they don’t understand it.
+“Men control most of the media, so they’re not going to be able to show [abuse] from a woman’s point of view, because firstly, they don’t understand it.
 And secondly, they don’t really want to.
 It’s not like there’s a huge crew of powerful white men in the media going, ‘Let’s make women really, really aware of the manipulations that men do to keep them under control.’
 And this is not deliberate or conscious or planned out.
 A lot of it just happens subconsciously, but, ‘Let’s make women feel responsible.
 Let’s make them be the ones that are trying really hard.”